 How to care for a down jacket?

 The down jacket can be worn throughout the winter and will certainly need to be washed.
-But less wash it, the more thermal insulation and water repellency.
+But the less you wash it, the more it will retain its thermal insulation and water repellency.

-1/Machine wash with detergent suitable for a a down or technical garment, at 30°, with 2 or 3 tennis balls.
+1/Machine wash with a detergent suitable for down or technical garments, at 30°, with 2 or 3 tennis balls.
 Gentle spin cycle.

 2/ tumble dry with 2 or 3 tennis balls, and repeat 2 or 3 times until it is completely dry.

 Once you have cleaned your padded jacket, we recommend you use a water-repellent reactivator spray to preserve the hydrophobic properties of the outer fabric.
 This renews the fabric’s water repellent properties and optimises its performance throughout the lifespan of your garment.

 A snag?
 This is how to repair your down jacket

 A tear on a padded jacket can happen when trekking!
 The good news is that it can be repaired so the tear doesn’t get any bigger or to stop the feathers from escaping.

 Don't you feel at ease carrying out this repair yourself?
 Don't worry!
 Our in-store Decathlon workshops offer a repair service to mend your padded jacket using a heat-bonded patch.

 2XL: 100 g